 An hour later, the termites are gone once again, receded back to their home within the walls of your house or inside a rotten log outdoors.
 But how long do termites swarm, and how can you defend your property against these invaders, which are blamed for damage that costs U.S. homeowners over $1 billion each year to mitigate?

 The term “termite swarm” refers to the phenomenon within a termite colony when, each spring, reproductive termites leave the warmth and darkness of their nest and come out into the open air by the thousands in order to mate.
 Many homeowners mistakenly believe that termite swarms are destroying their property, which is incorrect; the swarm itself will not damage your home, garage, deck or fence.
 A termite swarm is simply a part of the termite life cycle, and termites swarm solely for the purpose of mating and reproducing.
+Swarms typically last a few weeks, although the start and finish can vary, depending on weather patterns and other local conditions.

 That said, seeing flying termites near your home is a reason for concern, as the closer these voracious pests get to your home, the bigger risk you run of having an infestation.
 Let’s learn more about the termite life cycle, when you might see a termite swarm in your house, how and when termites swarm outside and how to get rid of swarming termites.